Search: 312 results

 Verse ConceptsObliteration

-Then they returned, every man of Judah and Jerusalem, and Jehoshaphat in front of them, to go again to Jerusalem with joy; for the LORD had made them to rejoice over their enemies.
+And they returned, all the men of Judah and Jerusalem, and Jehoshaphat at their head, to go again to Jerusalem with joy; for Jehovah had made them to rejoice over their enemies.

 Verse ConceptsExcitement

-And the fear of God was on all the kingdoms of those countries, when they had heard that the LORD fought against the enemies of Israel.
+And the terror of God was on all the kingdoms of the lands, when they had heard that Jehovah fought against the enemies of Israel.

 Verse ConceptsKingdomsRescueReverence, And God's NatureTerror Of GodGod's InterventionFearing GodBeing Scared